Connect with others who understand.

 Powered By

-Research suggests that fruits, vegetables, and seafood can provide many of the nutrients needed to slow aging and neurological degeneration associated with Parkinson’s.
 “Eat the rainbow” by including a variety of vibrant plant foods — dark leafy greens, pumpkin, berries, mangos, broccoli, and more.
-This will help ensure that you get lots of phytonutrients (plant-based nutrients, also called antioxidants) in your diet.
-Incorporating antioxidants is important because these nutrients help prevent damage to cells that make dopamine, the brain chemical primarily involved in Parkinson’s development.
+This will help ensure that you get lots of phytonutrients (plant-based nutrients, such as antioxidants) in your diet.
+These nutrients help prevent damage to cells that make dopamine, the key brain chemical involved in Parkinson’s.

-In addition to fruits and vegetables, foods that may also be neuroprotective (support the health of brain cells) include:
+Certain nutrients and compounds found in foods may offer neuroprotective benefits (support the health of brain cells).
+These substances include:

 • Soy